-Several conservation programs are being implemented at various scales across the snow leopard distribution range (ref.
+A wide range of conservation programs are being implemented at various scales across the snow leopard distribution range (ref.
 XX).
-Although the outputs and projected outcomes of these programs may vary, ultimately they are aimed at maintaining or improving snow leopard densities over the years (ref.
+Although the outputs and projected outcomes of these programs may vary, ultimately each of them aims at maintaining or improving snow leopard densities over the years (ref.
 XX).
-Similarly, the efficacy of different conservation models in the long-term can be tested most effectively by comparing snow leopard densities (ref.
+Moreover, the efficacy of different conservation models in the long-term can be tested by comparing trends in snow leopard densities (ref.
 XX).
 The ability to compare snow leopard densities and habitat use across space (different study areas) and time (different sessions in the same study area) has widespread conservation implications.
+In our case we found that the mean snow leopard density was marginally higher in the strictly protected study area and least in the unprotected study area.
+However, this was a function of extent of suitable habitat than conservation practice per se, where the proportion of suitable habitat per unit size of the study area was the maximum in case of Strictly Protected Area, followed by Partially Protected Area and unprotected area.

+The Global Snow Leopard and Ecosystem Protection Program mandates a combination of different approaches to conservation across large landscapes, ranging from community based conservation programs and long-term research to strict protection where most forms of human and livestock presence are restricted.
+A previous publication on the population dynamics from the partially protected study area (Sharma et al. 2014) on the other hand reported how vigorous population dynamics underlie an otherwise stable population.
+This study highlights the need for long-term monitoring to understand the trends populations between the three study areas may follow over time.

-We provide an application of the analytical framework to compare densities across three different study areas that can also be used for monitoring populations across time.
-In our case, not only did the density estimates vary between the three study areas, so did the effect of the various covariates.
+In addition to understanding ecological and conservation specific nuances of snow leopard abundance in comparing populations across space or time, we provide an application of the analytical framework to compare densities across multiple study areas that can also be used for monitoring populations across time.
+In our case, the density estimates did not vary between the three study areas, even though the effects of the various covariates differed.
 Our results highlight the importance of analysing biological data collected in the capture-recapture framework using ecologically meaningful covariates that can affect the detection probability, spatial ranging patterns, and density within and across study areas.

+Some recent studies have used spatial capture recapture for snow leopards (Alexander et al., 2016, Kumar XX), but the analyses have been limited to assume flat activity centre density models and patterns of space use that take no account of the habitat.
 Our results present a strong case that analyses of snow leopard populations using Spatial Capture Recapture should explore possible effects of covariates on density, detection function, and non-uniform distribution of activity patterns at the minimum.
-Absence of such analyses may result in spurious outcomes that can have strong positive as well as negative biases (Sutherland et al., 2015).
-In our case, there were differences of nearly 13% in one area, and up to XX and 30% in the other two study areas.
+Absence of such analyses may result in spurious outcomes that can have strong biases (Sutherland et al., 2015).
+In our case, the results differed between 13xx%-30xx% between study areas.
+Failing to use covariates and non-Euclidean movement parameters in modelling snow leopard density seemingly biased the results for all the three study areas (Table 2), which is similar to the expected outcomes as reported by Sutherland et al (XX).